平成25年度日本シミュレーション学会学会賞 (敬称略)

 Session:OS1

-T i t l e:Introduction of New Analogy between Mechanics and Electromagnetics for Modeling of Electromechanical System
+T i t l e:Introduction of New Analogy between Mechanics and Electromagnetics

 Abstract: A new analogy is introduced in the present paper between mechanics and electromagnetics concerning state values, characteristics, governing laws and energy.
 First, it is explained that conventional two kinds of analogy concerning the state values are both physically inaccurate, and a physically correct new analogy is presented.
 Second, new analogies are proposed concerning characteristics, and laws, all of which have not been clear so far.
 Third, a new analogy is made evident between mechanical energy and electromagnetic energy.
 Forth, validity of the analogies introduced by the authors is exemplified using single degree of freedom mechanical and electric systems.